Topping1/L1BSR-GUI/README.md

 ![Copernicus browser](Copernicus.png)

 5.  **Process**: Click the "Process" button.
-6.  **Save**: Save your beautiful new high-resolution image as a GeoTIFF or a JPG.
+6.  **Save**: Save your new high-resolution image as a GeoTIFF or a JPG.

 ***